 In general, asking people to give you presents is a bit rude, and so it’s considered taboo to provide your wedding registry details on your save-the-date.
 There are a few different ways you can let people know you have a registry without rubbing them up the wrong way.

 Traditionally, it was all word of mouth and a bunch of “they would love a decanter” from those close to you.
 Today, we have the internet, so creating a web page (sites like WordPress and SquareSpace make this super easy) for your wedding with details of the registry – and then popping the URL on the invite – is a good workaround.
 Including details with bridal shower invitations is okay as well, because someone else usually hosts the event.
+Protect your loved ones Insuranceline is a leading provider of funeral, life and income protection insurance.
+Get access to flexible and affordable insurance for everyday Australians.

 Put some thought into what to include